Pregnancy and Oral Health

 Pregnant or not, you should be seeing your dentist every 6 months for a cleaning and exam.
 While you're pregnant, it's even more important that you don't skip those twice-yearly visits.
 Regular exams can help prevent and control gum disease and infections.

-Pregnancy hormones can cause oral health problems, like gingivitis and swollen, bleeding, and irritated gums.
-Gums may also be extremely tender and brushing and flossing may be uncomfortable.
-If you suffer from gum disease or have problems with your teeth or gums during pregnancy, your dentist may suggest that you schedule cleanings more often throughout the second and third trimesters.
+Pregnancy hormones can cause oral health problems, such as gingivitis and swollen, bleeding, and irritated gums.
+Gums may also be extremely sore and brushing and flossing may be uncomfortable.
+If you suffer from gum disease or have problems with your teeth or gums during pregnancy, your dentist may suggest that you schedule cleanings more often during the second and third trimesters.

 The X-ray risk

-The use of X-rays, pain medicine, and local anesthesia when necessary to properly diagnose and treat dental problems is safe during pregnancy.
-Though X-rays are usually part of a routine dental exam, your dentist may skip them until after you've had your baby.
+The use of X-rays, pain medicine, and local anesthesia when necessary to correctly diagnose and treat dental problems is safe during pregnancy.
+Though X-rays are often part of a routine dental exam, your dentist may skip them until after you've had your baby.

 If you have a dental emergency and X-rays are needed, keep in mind that the amount of radiation given off from a single X-ray is quite low.
 Your dentist will protect your baby by covering you with a lead apron.